- GPA Requirements:

 - The Admissions Committee may request that the applicant clarify information presented to the Schools before an admissions decision is made.

-- Applicants are notified by mail on the Admissions Committee’s decision.
-Individuals who are accepted into a program must submit a non-refundable acceptance fee.
+- Applicants will receive a notification by mail with the Admissions Committee's decision.
+Individuals who are accepted into a program will receive a follow up email with instructions on the next steps and will be required to submit a non-refundable acceptance fee.

 - Applicants who are declined admissions into one program and apply to another program, must complete a new application, write an essay and submit another application fee.
 It is also necessary to submit a new reference.